 We Made the TikTok Mac and Cheese Recipe That People Can’t Stop Raving About

-Kraft is the champion of boxed mac and cheese, according to our mac and cheese taste test..
+Kraft is the champion of boxed mac and cheese, according to our mac and cheese taste test.
 It’s an easy, cheesy fix that requires virtually no effort.
 Just follow a couple simple steps on the side of the box to make a bowl of creamy pasta!
-But what if we told you that Kraft is even better with help from this TikTok mac and cheese recipe?
+But what if we told you that Kraft is even more craveable with help from this TikTok mac and cheese recipe?

-The viral video from TikTok user @_nikkigillespie_ completely shattered what we thought we knew about making Kraft Mac.
+The viral video from TikTok user @_nikkigillespie_ made us realize that boxed mac really can be made even better.
 There’s no straining—just ingredients, a pot and a spoon.
-Plus, the end result is allegedly creamier than the step-by-step version following the box instructions!
+Plus, the end result is allegedly creamier than you’d get following the box instructions!